 I like a hot oven, so in only a matter of minutes the flowery florets were crispy brown and cooked.

 I discovered Caulilini to be a sweeter version of cauliflower with graceful florets that are still cauliflower-curdy, but light and flowery too.
-Bonus: I noted that it had none, if any, of the sulphur taste and aroma you tend to get from regular cauliflower.
+Bonus: I noted that it had a lower sulphur taste and aroma you tend to get from regular cauliflower.

 Caulilini can be used on pretty much everyone’s menus—from large volume operations to small.